melisacar/monthly-scrape/README.md

 # Automated Data Management for DHMI Flight Information
 ## Introduction
-- **Introduction:** This project encompasses two interconnected phases focusing on the automated retrieval and storage of monthly flight data from the DHMI (State Airports Authority) website.
+- This project encompasses two interconnected phases focusing on the automated retrieval and storage of monthly flight data from the DHMI (State Airports Authority) website.
 In Part 1, the project simplifies the process of collecting, transforming, and consolidating this data into an Excel file.
 Building upon this foundation, Part 2 implements a systematic approach to storing the data in a PostgreSQL database using Docker and SQLAlchemy, with automation managed through Airflow.
 This ensures that the data is not only organized but also readily available for ongoing analysis.

-# **Part 1: Scraping Monthly Flight Data from DHMI**
-- **Description:** Part 1 project facilitates the retrieval and processing of monthly data from the DHMI (State Airports Authority) website.
-It consists of multiple scripts to scrape data, transform it, and save it into a consolidated Excel file.
-The project runs on a predefined schedule to ensure that data is regularly updated and accessible for analysis.

 ## Table of Contents
 1. [Part 1](#part-1-scraping-monthly-flight-data-from-dhmi)